codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 yourself and stop to make experiments, change parts etc.

-Going per steps, I usually init my C projects in order to have all sources in a single folder:
+Step by step, I usually init my C projects in order to have all sources in a single folder:

 {% highlight bash %}